sebftw/Eiko/matlab/MATLAB_INSTALLATION.md

   * [Linux](#linux)

 ## Prerequisites
-Before continuing, ensure you have MATLAB installed along with the following toolboxes:
+Before continuing, ensure you have MATLAB installed with the following toolboxes:
 * Parallel Computing Toolbox
-* Deep Learning Toolbox (Only required for differentiable operations)
+* Deep Learning Toolbox (Optional, only required for differentiable operations)

 ## Manual Installation
-This is the recommended approach on MATLAB:
+This is the recommended approach for MATLAB:
 1. Download [`eiko_matlab.zip`](https://github.com/sebftw/Eiko/releases/latest/download/eiko_matlab.zip) and extract the "eiko" folder.
-2. Inside MATLAB, right-click the `eiko` folder and select **Add to Path &rarr; Selected Folder(s)**.
+2. Inside MATLAB, right-click the `eiko` folder and select **Add to Path** → **Selected Folder(s)**.
 3. Eiko is now installed.

 💡 **Tip:** To avoid doing this every time you launch MATLAB, you can add `addpath('/path/to/eiko')` to your `startup.m` file.